flatypes/flat-py/README.md

 ```

 Note that the implementation of `get_hostname` is buggy:
-it cannot handle URLs with empty paths correctly, e.g., `http://W`.
+it cannot correctly handle URLs with empty paths, e.g., `http://W`.

 ### Oracles

 Apart from format validation/checking, functional correctness is also of great importance.
-The contract that describes the required behaviors can be used as **test oracles**.
+The contract that describes the required behaviors can serve as a **test oracle**.
 FLAT-PY offers `requires` and `ensures` decorators to specify pre-/post-conditions,
 and a `select` function to extract a particular substring via an XPath: